ssh

 Tunnelling

-I recently found out you can tunnel to tilde.town's IRC client via your own personal IRC whilst making it look like you're connecting from localhost.
+I found out you can tunnel to tilde.town's IRC client via your own personal IRC whilst making it look like you're connecting from localhost.

 These shell scripts manage an SSH tunnel to the IRC client on tilde.town, allowing you to connect as if it's running locally.
 The start_ssh_tunnel.sh script checks for an existing tunnel, ensures the necessary port is available, and then initiates the SSH tunnel, recording its process ID.
 The kill_ssh_tunnel.sh script safely terminates the SSH tunnel by referencing the stored process ID, ensuring no stale processes are left running.
 Note: I do have Powershell versions of these scripts as well.